A A

 image

 We’ve already reviewed the agricultural form that’s required as you arrive in Hawaii, but what happens when you leave the islands?
 The process for checking luggage at the airports in Hawaii is a bit different than on the mainland.
 All mainland bound passengers must have their luggage inspected by the U.S. Department of Agriculture.
-The purpose of the agricultural inspection is to prevent the spread of fruit flies and other hazardous plant insects and diseases.
-Here’s what you need to know to be prepared for the agricultural inspection at the airport for flights to the mainland.
-(Note that this process in not required for inter-island flights.)
+The purpose of the agricultural inspection is to prevent the spread of fruit flies and other dangerous insects and diseases.

 1. For the luggage you’ll be checking, you must have your luggage pass agricultural inspection before you check in with your airline.